Colorectal cancer: Survival rates

 In Europe, the five-year survival rate for colorectal cancer is less than 60%.
-In the developed world about a third of people who get the disease die from it.
+In the developed world, about a third of people who get the disease die from it.

-Survival is directly related to detection and the type of cancer involved, but overall is poor for symptomatic cancers, as they are typically quite advanced.
-Survival rates for early-stage detection are about five times that of late-stage cancers.
-People with a tumor that has not breached the muscularis mucosa (TNM stage Tis, N0, M0) have a five-year survival rate of 100%, while those with invasive cancer of T1 (within the submucosal layer) or T2 (within the muscular layer) have an average five-year survival rate of approximately 90%.
+Survival is directly related to detection and the type of cancer involved, but is overall poor for symptomatic cancers, as they are typically quite advanced.
+Survival rates for colorectal cancers detected at an early stage are about five times that of late-stage cancers.
+People with a tumor that has not breached the muscularis mucosa (TNM stage Tis, N0, M0) have a five-year survival rate of 100%.
+Those with invasive cancer of T1 (within the submucosal layer) or T2 (within the muscular layer) have an average five-year survival rate of approximately 90%.
 Those with a more invasive tumor yet without node involvement (T3–4, N0, M0) have an average five-year survival rate of approximately 70%.
-People with positive regional lymph nodes (any T, N1–3, M0) have an average five-year survival rate of approximately 40%, while those with distant metastases (any T, any N, M1) have a poor prognosis and the five-year survival ranges from <5 percent to 31 percent.
+People with positive regional lymph nodes (any T, N1–3, M0) have an average five-year survival rate of approximately 40%.
+Those with distant metastases (any T, any N, M1) have a poor prognosis and the five-year survival ranges from <5% to 31%.

 Five-year overall survival (OS) in rectal cancer after modern preoperative treatment and surgery was 90% for stage 0, 86% for stage I, 78% for stage II, and 67% for stage III according to a nationwide, population-based study.

-While the impact of colorectal cancer on those who survive varies greatly there will often be a need to adapt to both physical and psychological outcomes of the illness and its treatment.
+While the impact of colorectal cancer on those who survive varies greatly, there will often be a need to adapt to both physical and psychological outcomes of the illness and its treatment.
 For example, it is common for people to experience incontinence, sexual dysfunction, problems with stoma care and fear of cancer recurrence after primary treatment has concluded.

-A qualitative systematic review published in 2021 highlighted that there are three main factors influencing adaptation to living with and beyond colorectal cancer: support mechanisms, severity of late effects of treatment, and psychosocial adjustment.
-Therefore, people must be offered appropriate support to help them better adapt to life following treatment.
+A qualitative systematic review published in 2021 highlighted three main factors influencing adaptation to living with and beyond colorectal cancer: support mechanisms, severity of late treatment effects, and psychosocial adjustment.
+Therefore, people must be offered appropriate support to help them better adapt to life after treatment.

+A 2026 study in the Journal of the American Medical Association shows that colorectal cancer is now the primary cause of cancer-related mortality among Americans younger than age 50.
+Colorectal cancer has overtaken all other malignancies in this age group and the analysis found that deaths from colon and rectal cancers among people under 50 have increased by approximately 1.1% per year since 2005, driving a striking shift as the disease ranked fifth among cancer killers in younger adults in the early 1990s is now in 2026 is the leading cause of cancer mortality.